Navya-Josyula/Navya-Josyula/README.md

 - 🤝 A collaborative leader and mentor with a passion for fostering growth, as seen in my current role as a **Graduate Teaching Assistant**, where I guide students in mastering core technologies like HTML, CSS, Python, and JavaScript.

 > 🌟 *"Driven by curiosity, powered by innovation, and committed to excellence in every line of code."*

----

-Let me know if you'd like additional enhancements or more elements included!

 ### 📫 Let’s Connect:
 <div align="center">